Krakow Itinerary 4 Days

 The town itself has a lot to offer as well.

-In this city break to Krakow, we combine the rich history of the city with fun activities.
-This way, you can have a fun and relaxing stay in Krakow.
-So!
-Let’s find out what to do in Krakow in a few days!
+In this city break, we combine the rich history of the city with fun activities.
+This way, you can have a fun and relaxing stay.

-The city of Krakow is located in the South of Poland or the province of Lesser Poland.
-You can easily reach Krakow by car and include it on an epic road trip.
+The city is located in the South of Poland or the province of Lesser Poland.
+You can easily reach it by car and include it in an epic road trip.
 If you have a car at your disposal, we recommend visiting Zakopane right after Krakow.

 Where to stay in Krakow

 Check out the Airbnb we stayed at when we were in Krakow.

 We absolutely loved this cute apartment.
 Even though it’s located right outside of the old town, it was still perfect.
 Within a few minutes, we walked straight into the center of the action!

 Get your 30€ Airbnb discount with this link or read more about how Airbnb actually works.